Grum999/BuliCommander/README.md

 ### What’s next?
 Not able to define precisely in which order functionalities will be implemented, neither when, but here a list of what is currently expected for final *v1.0.0* version:
 - Improve styles (especially clear style as currently plugin is optimized for dark theme)
-- Improve breadcrumb for windows users (provide access to drives)
 - Improve search engine UI (allows to resize nodes manually, context menu, copy/paste/duplicate, ...)
 - Add some file format support (TIF, CBZ)
 - Implement thumbnails generation with ICC profile taken in account
-- Implement a toolbar
 - Implement *Documents* tab
 - Implement Exif/IPTC/XMP metadata read
 - Implement search by color